Passer au contenu

 This letter will be accompanied by the International Pre-Departure form that must be completed, signed, and returned to Mitacs as soon as possible, once you have obtained all the necessary immigration documents for your stay in Canada and confirmed your stay dates.

-Important: The issuance of your award letter is contingent on receipt of that completed document.
+Important: The issuance of your Award letter is contingent on receipt of that completed document.
 You will need to wait until you receive your outcome letter from Mitacs to begin your research stay.

 Admission and enrolment in a research stay via the exchange program